 Log in to the sys tenant and execute the following command to register the custom path to the system configuration.

-${user_name}in the example with the actual path. - The path must be an absolute path.
-Multiple paths are separated by colons
+${user_name}in the example with the actual path. - The path must be an absolute path, and multiple paths should be separated by colons

-ALTER SYSTEM SET _ob_additional_lib_path = '/home/${user_name}/hdfs_lib';- When you execute the following statement, replace
+ALTER SYSTEM SET _ob_additional_lib_path = '/home/${user_name}/hdfs_lib';- When executing the following statement, replace

 Step 3: Restart the observer process

-Stop the observer process on all servers and restart it.
+Stop the observer process on all machines and then restart the observer process.

 Switch to the